Pleb5/Pleb5.github.io/pages/quest-2-get-on-board.md

 8. Now you can launch Sparrow and add it to favorites
 9. On first launch it gives you an initial mini-tutorial.
 At the end you can configure your server settings
 10. This setting is also available from File menu
-11. In the `Server settings` connect Sparrow to the bitcoin plebs signet server through tor
+11. In the `Server settings` connect Sparrow to the Mutinynet signet server
     5. Select `Private Electrum` as Server Type
     6. Edit the `URL` and `Port` field, respectively:
     ```sh